nomi-nonsz/nomi-nonsz/README.md

 ### Desire

-- build my own team and studio
+- 🛠 build my own team and studio
-- redeveloping a modern UI
+- 🖼 redeveloping a modern UI
-- idk, and allat are just empty actions
+- ⁉ idk, and allat are just empty actions

 ### Quotes

-> ## _***"Terlalu spesialnya kebutuhanmu sampai aku rela menjadi babumu, anying well aing asup ka zona matrix🤡️💀️"***_
+> ## _***"Tired because you simp?
+Revenge it, make them also more simp than you.."***_

 <div style="display: flex;">
   <img style="width: 300px;" alt="dancin lain" src="./assets/images/lain-dancing.gif">
   <img style="width: 300px;" alt="dancin lain" src="./assets/images/osaka.gif">
 </div>

+---

 apologize if there is any text that is less pleasing